 Living in Frankfurt-Bockenheim

-Bockenheim is a short distance northwest of Frankfurt’s downtown, but it feels a world away from the business centre, with a relaxed, cosy vibe and a multicultural population.
+Bockenheim is a short distance northwest of Frankfurt’s city centre, but it feels a world away from the business district, with a relaxed, cosy vibe and a multicultural population.
 Students are a big part of the community, thanks to the large Goethe University campus.
 The architecturally imaginative Bockenheimer Warte U-Bahn station also provides quick access to the city centre.

 Rent Prices in Frankfurt-Bockenheim

 Bockenheim’s convenient central location keeps rent prices relatively high.
 The average rent prices are €1.080 - €1.550 for a furnished one-bedroom apartment.

 One of Frankfurt's most sociable neighbourhoods (and once the red light district), Bornheim is the kind of place where visitors can easily join a Karneval club dedicated to organising annual carnival celebrations to get to know the locals.
 The central street Berger Straße is studded with cider houses and clubs, and Bornheim in general has a party atmosphere.

 Despite being a fun-loving district, Bornheim isn't only populated by younger people.
 In fact, it's one of Frankfurt's most mixed neighbourhoods in terms of ethnicity, income, and age.
 If you love to meet new people you will be in good company here.

 Anyone looking for affordable short-term flats in Frankfurt should consider Bornheim.
 Average rent prices range from €1.130 - €1.600 for a furnished one-room apartment.
 In comparison to other districts it is quite affordable.